colinrioux/ling/README.md

 # ling

-ling is a JS interpreter written in golang.
+ling is a JS engine written in golang.